• Skip to primary navigation

 Coconut Oat Biscuits

 If you’re looking for a quick delicious biscuit recipe then you should try these golden coconut oat biscuits.
-I
+Made with rolled oats, desiccated coconut and ideal for an after dinner treat.

 Yield: 18 servings